MPH Thesis Guidelines

 - The MPH Thesis is the culmination of the student’s educational experience at YSPH and is typically a year long project.

-- Detailed guidelines for the thesis are outlined in the YSPH Bulletin (Appendix II) which is available on the YSPH website (Student Gateway)
+- Detailed guidelines for the thesis are outlined in the YSPH Bulletin (Appendix II) and on the Current Student Gateway.
+Please use these references when preparing your thesis.

 Some frequently asked questions: